Colocator to benefit over 50 summer festivals in 2017

 “With a visual of where the problem is, our platform enables you to message people a certain distance away and suggest alternatives.
 ‘Why not go here instead?’
 ‘Free entry if you get there before 7pm’.”

 Using heat maps in real time, Colocator points out audience patterns.
-If there’s something new or unanticipated happening on the site, and queues are forming, it’s highlighted so the organiser can focus CCTV to get clear detail.
+If there’s something new or unanticipated happening on the site, and lines are forming, it’s highlighted so the organiser can focus CCTV to get clear detail.

 “Events typically have the ability to look anywhere but not all at once,” Cobb says.